avinashvcodes/Edtech-GraphQL-API/readme.md

   }
 }

-Queries (Under Development)
+### Under Development

-Query to fetch users by role
+- Query to fetch users by role
-Query to list all courses
+- Query to list all courses
-Query to fetch courses by teacher
+- Query to fetch courses by teacher

-Other Mutations (Planned)
+### Planned

-Update User
+- Update User
-Update Course
+- Update Course
-Delete User/Course
+- Delete User/Course
+- **GraphQL Subscriptions** for real-time updates (e.g., live course notifications)
+- **Docker** setup for easy deployment and development environment

-Notes
+### Notes

-Users must be created before creating courses to assign the teacher properly.
+- Users must be created before creating courses to assign the teacher properly.
-UUIDs are used as primary keys.
+- UUIDs are used as primary keys.
-SQLAlchemy is used for ORM and schema generation.
+- SQLAlchemy is used for ORM and schema generation.
-PostgreSQL is the database backend (Docker recommended if local install unavailable).
+- PostgreSQL is the database backend (Docker recommended if local install unavailable).

 🚧 Project is under active development.